azam-analyst/Tableau-Projects/Sales Lead Analysis/readme.md

 # Business Problem:

-The manager wants to have an indepth analysis of the performance of sales teams across four countries in Europe.
+The manager wants to have an in depth analysis of the performance of sales teams across four countries in Europe.
 There is a requirememnt of two dashboards.
 One with a general quarterly performance overview and another one with the visualization of sales team performance that can be use by sales teams to track their sales records.
 Th business problems are as following-

 1. Create an overview dashboard that can be used by the manager to monitor performance of the whole team during the month and report on the performance at the end of the month.
 Business metrices shall be aggregated to justify the performance as team from the countries they are working.
 Make general overview from different charts used in the dashboard.